 What You Should Bring On The Trail

 There weren’t too many pieces of gear that we brought, or didn’t bring that we messed up on.
 For a full list of our camping gear that we take on nearly all of our trips: read my blog post My Must-Have Backpacking Gear.
 Here are a few things we were glad we had, or wish we would have brought while backpacking the Timberline Trail:

 ↟ A smaller but necessary item that you’ll probably never use if you bring it, but you’ll need it if you don’t is blister tape.
 We also had an ample supply of Ibuprofen and I was glad we did

-↟ A Pee Rag (for the gals & pals) For hygienic purposes, this was a must for me.
+↟ A Pee Rag.
+For hygienic purposes, this was a must for me.
 We didn’t stop for a river or wash-cloth bath during the trip so this was handy for being comfortable.

 ↟ Though it didn’t rain, it was forecasted for a day we were on trail.
 Although we didn’t need the rain jackets, they made good seats!